fluhus/snopher/index.md

 The cost of no-op (an empty function call) is a magnitude of 5 us.
 This is a high price to pay per function call, compared to native function calling.
-It turns out that [CGo has a high call overhead](cgo-overhead).
+It turns out that [CGo has a high call overhead][cgo-overhead].
 My measurements show that it applies also when calling Go from native C code, whether the Go code is linked through a dynamic or a static library.